halt9k/bounded-ellipsoid/README.md

 # Bounded ellipsoid

-This is sandbox setup for random search alg which finds:
+This is sandbox setup for random search algorithm which finds:
 - bounded 2-foci ellipsoid around 3D point cloud

-It additionally has visualization animation steps if they required for any reason.
+It additionally has animation steps if they are required for any reason.

 Will produce as output this type of plots: